 - By following your car and pacing the speed of your vehicle against the cop’s speedometer.
-He must follow you for at least 3/8 of a mile before he can pull you over.
+He has to trail you for at least 3/8 of a mile before he is allowed to pull you over.

-- By utilizing a manual tool much like a stopwatch for clocking your car over a distance that is pre-determined and pre-measured.
+- By using a hand-operated tool similar to a stopwatch for observing your car over a distance that is pre-determined and pre-measured.
 Aircraft are often used for detecting the speed of cars on the ground, and a report radioed to the police officer in charge, who will then pull you over.
-This is often called a Manual Speed Trap.
+This is frequently referred to as a Manual Speed Trap.

 - Radar guns may be used to measure your speed.
-In Pittsburgh, as in all of Pennsylvania, only the state police are allowed to use radar guns to catch speeders.
+In Pittsburgh, only the state police are authorized to utilize radar guns in the pursuit of catching speeders.

 - Be polite

-- Do not argue with the cop or get angry
+- Do not argue with the officer or allow yourself to become angry

-- Turn off the ignition, but avoid getting out of the vehicle
+- Turn off the key, but stay in your vehicle

-For more information about Pennsylvania Traffic Violation Law, including descriptions and definitions of traffic violations, you will find it in the Pennsylvania Code under Title 75.
+For more information about Pennsylvania Traffic Violation Law, including descriptions and definitions of traffic violations, look in the Pennsylvania Code under Title 75.